Ctrl-Alt-Defeat-24/ECOLUTION/README.md

 # USAGE
  - Clone Repo
- - "npm init -y" in the root folder
+ - "npm init -y" in the source folder
-    - node should detect the dependencies and will install them for you, if not manually install express, node-fetch, ejs etc
+    - node should detect the dependencies and will install them for you, if not manually install express
  - Run index.js via Node.js
  - If a server message appears in the console then success!